If you came up to me today and said this:

 I use Bluehost for this, and I’ve really liked it so far.
 I use Bluehost for the site you’re on now and for several other sites/domains!

 (Seriously – go ahead and click and follow along with me!
-Even if you don’t know exactly what you want your domain to be yet, you can follow along to go through the process and learn how it’s set up.)
+Even if you don’t know exactly what you want your domain to be yet or you don’t have a niche/samples yet, you can follow along to go through the process and learn how it’s set up.)

 You’ll be taken to the main page, which looks like this: